 If your child has had a smart toy for a while, the chances are that there is a lot of information about your him/her stored somewhere.
 Do you know how secure the data transfers are?
 Or what measures are taken to ensure that data is protected?
 It does not even need to be said how dangerous it would be if the wrong people got hold of that information.
 They could have access to photos, audio recordings, and even the location of your child.
 It could also be turned into a spying device that could record sensitive conversations.

 Perhaps one of the more widespread concerns is the possibility of hacking a smart car.
 The smarter the car gets, the more vulnerable it is to hacks, and car manufactures need to make sure that they implement the most up-to-date security measures.
-And if they do not, we could be looking at a future where cars can be taken over by hackers, which could lead to some very dangerous consequences.
+And if they do not, we could be looking at a future where cars can be taken over by hackers, which could lead to some very dangerous consequences, in this case not even an awesome motor trade insurance could save us.

 Internet connected things will become part of out everyday lives eventually, and it will probably make the lives of a lot of people easier.
 But the security risks that this kind of technology presents need to be taken very seriously, so that all those doomsday scenarios do not become a reality.